VR-25/acc/README.md

 ## NOTES/TIPS FOR FRONT-END DEVELOPERS

-Rely on `acca` over `acc` commands.
+Use `/dev/acca` over `acc` commands.
-These are optimized for front-ends (significantly faster than regular acc commands).
+These are optimized for front-ends - guaranteed to be readily available after installation/initialization and significantly faster than regular acc commands.

-It's best to use long options over their short equivalents - e.g., `acca --set charging_switch=` instead of `acca -s s=`.
+It may be best to use long options over short equivalents - e.g., `/dev/acca --set charging_switch=` instead of `/dev/acca -s s=`.
-This makes the code more readable (less cryptic).
+This makes code more readable (less cryptic).
-Don't be lazy!

 Include provided descriptions for ACC features/settings in your app(s).
 Provide additional information (trusted) where appropriate.